 Yet, many children suffer from a delay or disruption in healthy social development.
 Social anxiety and fear of speaking to new people affect some children and teens.
 Others are self-conscious and limit free communication in order to avoid saying something silly.

 Then there are the children who have challenges with socialization and communication as a result of a neurodevelopmental disorder, trauma history, or other personal and family challenge.
+They need help with the capacity for emotional self-regulation that they can use to self-calm, remain focused, and be effective in the world.

 No matter what the cause is, all children with delayed social development will benefit from meaningful Social Skills Interventions and Treatment.
 At Orchard Human Services, we strive to bring evidence-based and effective treatments to our consumers.